Blendify/blender-manual/blender_docs/manual/editors/nla/strips.rst

    | Hotkey:   :kbd:`Alt-D`

 The contents of one Action strip can be instanced multiple times.
-To instance another strip, select a strip, go to :menuselection:`Edit --> Linked Duplicate`
+To instance another strip, select a strip, go to :menuselection:`Edit --> Linked Duplicate`.
+It will uses the same action as the selected strips.

 Now, when any strip is tweaked, the others will change too.
 If a strip other than the original is tweaked,